-It’s a whole new decade.
+Welcome to 2023!
+It’s a whole new year full of opportunities.

-The disappointment comes when we don’t reach all of our goals.
 Sometimes emergencies happen or the rush of daily life causes us to lose focus.
 No matter what, not reaching a goal can be soul-crushing.

 Figure Out Your Goals

 The first step to achieving goals is figuring out what your specific goals are in life.
 We all want to be successful and happy, but what does that look like?